Bixilon/Minosoft/ReadMe.md

  - Rendering (WIP)
  - Multi protocol support (1.7 - latest)
  - Modding
- - Fast performance (incredible start time of 3 - 5 seconds on modern hardware (tested on Intel i7-4800MQ)
+ - Fast performance (incredible start time of 3 - 5 seconds on modern hardware (tested on Intel i7-4800MQ))
  - Free (as far as we consider original minecraft as free) and open source
  - Multi accounting
  - Multi "sessions" (Connections to a server)
  - Multi threading
  - Async loading
  - Debugging on protocol layer
- - Search for LAN Server
+ - LAN Servers

 ## System requirements

 - CPU: Minosoft benefits from multiple cores (at least for most stuff).
 CPU is kind of important, but for the rendering clock speed is more important.
 4 cores recommended with at least 2 Ghz.
- - RAM: Out goal was it to run without compromises on an 8 Gib computer and at least limited on an 4 Gib one.
+- RAM: Our goal was it to run without compromises on an 8 Gib computer and at least limited on an 4 Gib one.
 - Disk space: Minosoft itself is pretty small (2-3 Mib), the libraries are a bit bigger (up to 100 MB).
 You also need to have the "normal" minecraft assets (~ 300 MB).
 So a total of 500 MB is recommended.
  - GPU: Currently only needed for rendering, no clue yet.
  - Java 15 (This is really important, we use specific (experimental) features that are only available in the latest version.
 Java 8 is **not** supported).
  OpenJDK is (of course) also supported.